YashAnand1/PostgreSQL-Assignment-3-YashAnand/PostgreSQL-Assignment-3-YashAnand-version2.md

 department_name VARCHAR,
 location VARCHAR
 );
   ```
   **Output:**
   <div align="center">

 ![image](https://i.imgur.com/GOavoUW.png)
 </div>

+A brief explanation of the above query and the data types utilised while writing it, is as follows:
+- **`PRIMARY KEY`**: In this table, the `assignment_id` column was chosen to act as the unique identifier of each row that would be containing related data.
+- **`SERIAL`**: This data type was utilised by the primary key of this table to ensure that unique integers would be added to each row to better identify data.
+The foreign keys like `project_id` and `employee_id` were also assigned this data type in their respective tables and that is why, their data type was kept as same.
+-  **`DATE`**: Used as the data type for the `assignment_date` column, which was created to store data related to dates.

+Once this table had been created, I also wrote the following query for inserting data into the `project_assignments` table, so that verifying its relationship with the `employees` and `projects` table could be easier:

 In order to make sense of the created table when it would be retrieved later on, values were added to it using the following query:
 ```